-A hospital in the UK deployed an AI system to prioritize emergency patients in 2023.
-The algorithm systematically underestimated stroke severity in women under 50, delaying critical treatment by an average of 47 minutes.
-Three patients suffered permanent neurological damage before doctors caught the pattern.
+In 2023, a hospital in the United Kingdom used an AI system to prioritize emergency patients.
+The system systematically underestimated the severity of strokes in women under fifty, delaying critical treatment by an average of 47 minutes.
+Three patients suffered permanent brain damage before the doctors noticed the pattern.

 - The Pattern Recognition Problem: When AI Learns the Wrong Lessons